Archana120201-git/NPCI-blockchain-Playground-Challenge-Payroll-System-with-Batch-Payment-Processing/README.md

-# Playground-Challenge : Payroll System with Batch Payment Processing
+# Playground Challenge : Payroll System with Batch Payment Processing

 ## Overview
 The Payroll smart contract is a Solidity-based implementation that enables efficient salary management for companies.
 It allows a company owner to add employees, fund the company balance, and automate salary payments.
 Designed with security and transparency in mind, it ensures only authorized actions are performed.